mcity/TeraSim/README.md

 → Dynamically adapts test cases to **urban, highway, and mixed-traffic conditions**.

 ✅ **Seamless Integration with Third-Party Simulators**
-→ Works with **CARLA, Autoware, NVIDIA Cosmos**, and more.
+→ Works with **CARLA, Autoware**, and more.
-→ API-driven design enables **plug-and-play simulation** for existing AV stacks.
+→ API-driven design enables **plug-and-play simulation** for integration with third-party simulators.

 ✅ **City-Scale AV Testing with TeraSim-Macro**
 → Extends simulations from **single intersections to entire cities**, supporting **policy-level AV impact analysis**.

 ✅ **Multimodal Inputs & AI-Assisted Environment Creation**
 → TeraSim-GPT enables **language-driven environment customization**.
-→ Define test cases in natural language: *“Create a left-turn collision scenario at a busy intersection.”*
+→ Define test cases in natural language: *"Create a left-turn driving environment at a busy intersection."*

 ---